bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 ```

 The [Cheat40](https://github.com/lifepillar/vim-cheat40) plugin is a convenient,
 and customizable, 40 character wide cheat sheet.
-Cheat sheets can house Vim
+Cheat40 can display your Vim
-mappings and commands for instant recall.
-For example, if you keep forgetting
+mappings or exotic Vim commands for instant recall.
+For example, if you keep
-your seldom used key mappings, just add them to your cheat sheet.
+forgetting your seldom used key mappings, just add them to your cheat sheet and
+then display the cheat sheet when required.

-Use the `<leader>?` binding, or map your key to `:Cheat40`, to toggle the
+Use the `<leader>?` binding, or map your own key to `:Cheat40`, to toggle the
 right-hand side full height cheat sheet.
 Note, sections will usually be folded
 to avoid needless scrolling; just go to the section of interest and unfold it.